1. Bicom Systems

 core show translation

-List codecs on the system with command
+List codecs on the system with the command

 core show codecs